Fill form to unlock content

 Another thing the team realized is that addresses contained in databases such as Google Maps don’t always function as mail delivery addresses.
 This meant they could not rely on Google alone to handle this part of the process, as some other postal kiosk solutions have tried.

 The meldCX solution used the Australia Post Address API to validate addresses and helped the postal service improve the accuracy of its database by tracking packages from the creation of the shipping label to delivery.
 This allowed the postal service to further verify its address system and to make corrections.
 That often came into play when cities use similar street names, such as Talbot Road and Talbot Terrace, especially when within the same postal code.

-Developers working on different use cases will likely uncover their own anomalies, and train their data models to make corrections.
+Developers working on different use cases will likely uncover their own anomalies and neural networks.
+And train their data models to make corrections.

-The retail industry sees computer vision as an essential technology, allowing businesses to satisfy customers while lowering costs and increasing efficiency.
+The retail industry sees computer vision as an essential technology, allowing businesses to offer better customer experiences while lowering costs and increasing efficiency.
 Taking advantage of meldCX building blocks and streamlined models enables developers to build solutions in less time—providing exciting new business opportunities.

 This article was edited by Christina Cardoza, Associate Editorial Director for insight.tech.